 Göreme Open Air Museum is included on the UNESCO World Heritage List, and for good reason.
 I highly recommend visiting here with a guide, so you can really understand this truly unique museum and learn the about the unusual history.

 The small village of Uçhisar is essentially a giant rock and the tallest point in Cappaddocia.
 It has a spectacular panoramic viewpoint which draws travellers who want the next best view in Cappadocia, without going up in a balloon.
 Most of the cave homes here have long been deserted, which provides a unique opportunity to have a bit of an explore in the ancient dwellings.

 Explore Pasabag (Monk’s Valley)

 Another must see attraction in Cappadocia is to visit the famous ‘Fairy Chimneys’ that dominate the landscape.
-The locals that used to live here carved into these fairy chimneys, so rather than living at ground level, they created rooms that are 10-15m above the valley floor.
+The locals that used to live here carved into these fairy chimneys.
+So rather than living at ground level, they created rooms that were 10-15m above the valley floor.

 Pasabag has some of the most striking fairy chimneys in Cappadocia, with some having twin and even triple rock caps.
 You can easily lose an hour or two wandering around this valley and climbing onto the rocks.
-It’s one of the most popular sites to see in Cappadocia, so definitely visit earlier than than later, as it gets very busy in the afternoon!
+It’s one of the most popular sites to see in Cappadocia, so definitely visit earlier than than later.
+It gets very busy in the afternoon!